Anish-Agnihotri/toronto-waste-wizard/README.md

 2. Vue - The second method was to use JQuery alongside VueJS.
 This would allow me to do similar functions to React, while keeping dependency load to a minimum. **Minified VueJS w/ JQuery:** 83.8KB + misc. external loads.
 3. JQuery - The third method was to use only JQuery with a minified Axios import.
 This would allow me to siginificantly reduce dependency load as compared to React/Vue. **Minified JQuery + Axios:** 36.6KB + misc. external loads.

 After exploring my options, I decided to go with JQuery.
 For such a small web app, it was important to keep the dependencies to an absolute minimum, and JQuery + Axios at 36.6KB, let me do exactly that.
-In the future, though, if upgradeability where to be kept in mind, a framework similar to VueJS (or Mithral if looking for extreme dependency savings) should be used.
+In the future though, if upgradeability were to be kept in mind, a framework similar to VueJS (or Mithral if looking for extreme dependency savings) should be used.

 ## Code breakdown
 This is the fancy section for developers and the people assessing this solution at Shopify :bowtie:!
 The uncompressed versions of the files also include this breakdown in more depth.